Developing with cephadm¶

 The cluster is a “normal” cephadm cluster that looks and behaves just like a user’s cluster would.
-In contract, vstart and teuthology clusters tend to be special in subtle (and not-so-subtle) ways.
+In contrast, vstart and teuthology clusters tend to be special in subtle (and not-so-subtle) ways (e.g. having the

 To start a test cluster:

-The last line of this will be a line you can cut+paste to update the container image.
+The last line of the output will be a line you can cut+paste to update the container image.
 For instance:

 sudo ../src/script/cpatch -t quay.io/ceph-ci/ceph:8f509f4e

 By default, cpatch will patch everything it can think of from the local build dir into the container image.
 If you are working on a specific part of the system, though, can you get away with smaller changes so that cpatch runs faster.
 For instance:

 will update the mgr modules (minus the dashboard).
 Or:

 sudo ../src/script/cpatch -t quay.io/ceph-ci/ceph:8f509f4e --core